xarozorax/30_days_of_python/README.md

 Also, any misspellings in the comments will likely be due to my copy-pasting from the 30 Days Of Python repo

+Additionally, something I just discovered, and the source of an oddity with the files on day_3:
+The __name__ that was in the commit before this, for the files that weren't geometry.py, were because I was trying to troubleshoot what was ultimately a terminal issue, not a python issue, even though it presented as a python one.

 Xarozorax - 2023/02/09